-The Company continued exploration activities at the Zaranou gold license located approximately 200km north-east of the capital Abidjan, adjacent to the border with Ghana and covering 397km2 of highly prospective Birimian geology in Côte d'Ivoire, West Africa (refer Figure 2).
+The Company completed drilling activities at the Zaranou gold license located approximately 200km north-east of the capital Abidjan, adjacent to the border with Ghana and covering 397km2 of highly prospective Birimian terrain.
+The Company focussed its drilling efforts at the Ehuasso - Coffee Bean - Mbasso target where artisanal workings are most intense and commenced drilling at the Ebilassokro and Yakassé targets (refer Figure 5 and Figure 6).